How to write a great online dating bio. Also how to write a great first message that works.

 Create the best profile

 How you construct your profile depends on what website you’re using.
-Some are all about the pictures and key words, some ask you to write about you and others ask you a ton of questions to match you up with other people.
+Some are all about the pictures and key words.
+Others invite you to write about you and others ask you a ton of questions to match you up with other people.
 You might find it quite easy to do or a bit more of a challenge.
 Maybe do it when you’re having a ‘helpful self-esteem day’ yeah?
+You could also give yourself a big up.

 Pictures that work